kkakkkka/HunyuanPortrait/README.md

 # 📍 Note
-### 🕹 We are actively passing the internal open source review and will upload the code and weights after the review is completed.
+🕹 We are actively passing the internal open source review and will upload the code and weights after the review is completed.

-### 💗 Thanks for your attention!
+💗 Thanks for your attention!
 If you are interested in our work, please give us a star ⭐️⭐️⭐ to let us know.

-### 🚀 We will speed up the process!
+🚀 We will definitely release the code in May, please stay tuned!

+## Acknowledgements

+The code is based on [SVD](https://github.com/Stability-AI/generative-models).
+We thank the authors for their open-sourced code and encourage users to cite their works when applicable.

+Stable Video Diffusion is licensed under the Stable Video Diffusion Research License, Copyright (c) Stability AI Ltd. All Rights Reserved.

+This codebase is intended solely for academic purposes.

 # 🎼 Citation
 If you think this project is helpful, please feel free to leave a star⭐️⭐️⭐️ and cite our paper: